-Study these SAFETY RULES carefully before installing, operating or servicing this equipment.
-Become familiar with the Owner's Manual and with the generator.
-The generator can operate safely, efficiently and reliably only if it is properly installed, operated and maintained.
+Study these SAFETY RULES carefully before operating or servicing applicable equipment.
+Become familiar with this Owner's Manual and with your generator.
+Safe, efficient and reliable operation can only be achieved if generator is properly installed, operated and maintained.
 Many accidents are caused by failing to follow simple and fundamental rules or precautions.
+The manufacturer suggests that these GENERAL SAFETY RULES be copied and posted in potential hazard areas of the industrial vehicle.
+Safety should be stressed to all operators and potential operators of equipment.

-Generac cannot possibly anticipate every possible circumstance that might involve a hazard.
-The warnings in this Manual and on tags and decals affixed to the unit, are therefore, not all-inclusive.
+The manufacturer cannot possibly anticipate every possible circumstance that might involve a hazard.
+The warnings in this Manual and on tags and decals affixed to the unit are, therefore, not all-inclusive.
 If you use a procedure, work method or operating technique Generac does not specifically recommend, you must satisfy yourself that it is safe for you and others.
-You must also make sure the procedure, work method or operating technique that you choose does not render the generator to be unsafe.
+You must also make sure the procedure, work method or operating technique that you chose does not render the generator to be unsafe.